jdc-cunningham/linkedin-jobs-filter-ce/DEVLOG.md

 Progress is slow, this is not hard to do I'm just mentally all over the place right now

+2:57 PM

+It's so funny how there are so many things being blocked by ublock origin on LinkedIn the devtools freezes

+Then my code tries to run on top of that like ugh

 ### 04/08/2024

 1:48 PM